-In parallel with the development and improvement of tracking devices and software, a large literature of quantitative methods for the study of movement has been published, mostly on movement models (e.g. Patterson et al. (2008), Jonsen et al. (2013), Johnson et al. (2008)).
+In parallel with the development and improvement of tracking devices and software, there has been substantial progress in the number and sophistication of of quantitative methods for the study of movement(e.g. Patterson et al. (2008), Jonsen et al. (2013), Johnson et al. (2008)).
 We investigated the use of statistical movement-related methods in the movement ecology literature (see Supp.
 Mat. for methodological details).
-Most works (71%) used general statistical methods (i.e. with no explicit spatial or temporal component in its definition such as regression models) and less than a third of them (32%) used movement methods (i.e. methods developed for movement or spatiotemporal methods commonly applied to movement data).
+Most studies (71%) used general statistical methods (i.e. with no explicit spatial or temporal component in its definition such as regression models) and less than a third of them (32%) used movement methods (i.e. methods developed for movement or spatiotemporal methods commonly applied to movement data).
 Researchers are not necessarily using movement-specific techniques to analyze movement.
-Actually, when accounting for movement, (non-movement) spatiotemporal, spatial, time series and social analysis, 57% of the papers used at least one method within these categories of them, which is still less than the use of general methods (71%).
-Actually, we found that the proportion of papers using any of these other types of methods is decreasing, and more papers are using methods that do not naturally account for time, space or movement (Fig. 5 and 6).
+When accounting for movement, (non-movement) spatiotemporal, spatial, time series and social analysis, 57% of the papers used at least one method within these categories of them, which is still less than the use of general methods (71%).
+We found that the proportion of papers using any of these other types of methods is decreasing, and more papers are using methods that do not naturally account for time, space or movement (Fig. 5 and 6).
 The word cloud built from methods sections (Fig. S12) did not highlight any particular method except for “regression” (26% of the papers), unless we associate some words such as “mix” and “effect” (18% of the papers mention “mixed effect” or “mixed model” in their methods section), or “step” and “selection” (1% of the papers mention “step selection”).
 Only 4% of the methods sections mentioned “movement model”.

 {Fig.5.
 Proportion of papers of each year using each type of method}